Our next stop on our Myanmar adventure was Kalaw, the small and sleepy mountaintop town enveloped in an intoxicating scent of pine and jasmine.

 After exploring the monastery, we made our way back to Nyaungshwe.
 We shared an afternoon tea and snack with our Korean friends and then parted ways.
 That night, we grabbed an unmemorable dinner in town and went to bed.

 The next morning we were up early to catch our bus from Inle to Yangon.
 We booked a VIP day time bus for 20USD.
 The bus company was called Lumbini and for the price we paid, we expected the same facilities that JJ Express offered.
-But as soon as sat down, we realised that there was no on board entertainment besides the hard-rock Burmese band blaring over the speakers.
+But as soon as sat down, we realized that there was no on board entertainment besides the hard-rock Burmese band blaring over the speakers.
 Needless to say, it was a long day sitting and staring out of the window.
 We eventually arrived in Yangon in the evening and caught a Grab over to our hostel, which was next to the aiport.
 It was cheap and simple which was all it needed to be.
 The next morning we jumped on our flight to Luang Prabang.

 In summary, Myanmar was by far one of the best countries we have visited so far.
 Each city and town offers something different.
 The food is right down our alley – except for fermented bamboo (avoid that stuff like the plague!).
 The JJ VIP night buses are extremely comfortable, making the long journey times around Myanmar less painful.
 The raw beauty of Myanmar is more than often breathtaking.
 But the thing we loved most about Myanmar were the people.
 We felt so welcomed everywhere we went and loved speaking with people from the different places we visited.
 They are so interested in travellers and learning where you are from.
 Everywhere we went we were greeted by smiles from people of all ages.
 If you are ever contemplating travelling to Myanmar, mark it down as a solid must-see.